 Adam Jentleson is a veteran of presidential campaigns and served as Deputy Chief of Staff to Senator Harry Reid until Reid retired in 2017.
 In his capacity with Reid, he was a senior advisor on political, legislative and communications strategy through the fights of the Obama years.
 He is a go-to source for reporters, activists and Congressional staff, along with members of Congress, for creative approaches to legislative strategy.
 He has been cited as an authority by every major national American news outlet and several international ones.
 Described as a “rules whiz” by Huffington Post, his strategies receive extensive public attention and become topics of discussion for senators, and his recommendations are often adopted.
 A recent plan devised by Jentleson was published by the New York Times and described by CNN on-air as “the Jentleson Plan”; Senator Elizabeth Warren was asked about it in a television interview, while George Stephanopoulos asked Senator Dick Durbin, the second-ranking Democratic Leader, to respond to it on ABC’s “This Week.”
 In addition to the New York Times, Jentleson’s writing has appeared in The Washington Post, Politico, and GQ.
 Jentleson is the author of Kill Switch: The Rise of the Modern Senate and the Crippling of American Democracy, which was released in January to rave reviews from the New York Times and the Washington Post and others, and selected as an Editor’s Pick by the New York Times.
 Jentleson’s work has been cited as influencing the debate over reforming the filibuster in the Senate and motivating Democrats to be aggressive.

-Tré Easton is a Senior Advisor at Battle Born Collective.
+Tré Easton is the Deputy Director at Battle Born Collective.
 He most recently served as Legislative Assistant to U.S. Senator Patty Murray (D-WA) where he advised her on issues relating to the environment, natural resources, LGBTQ+ civil rights, and tribal affairs.
 Previously, he worked as an advisor for congressional affairs at the U.S. Department of Energy (DOE) during the Obama-Biden Administration.
 His work focused on equity issues in the energy sector, nuclear waste disposition policy, and tribal energy development and deployment.